mark-church/docker-pets/ROADMAP.md

 - Updates for future versions of DDC & Docker Engine

-#DDC Doc Examples Roadmap
+#"How to Demo DDC" Topics for Documentation
+**Basic**

+- Compose deployment of app on D4M and DDC
+- Overlay networking at work
+- Scaling a service
+- Health checks & container lifecycle management
+- Secrets
+- Rolling update & rollback

+**Advanced**

-- Show application under load
+- Show application under load with Jmeter
-- Show application under load after killing node
+- Show application under load and recovery after killing node
 - Blue/Green deployment with DDC
-- Rolling updates & rollback with DDC
 - SNI/HTTPS with HRM
 - Application Autoscaling